20 Philodendron Plants for Indoors with Names and Pictures

 Philodendron domesticum commonly called Spadeleaf Philodendron or Burgundy Philodendron is an evergreen climber which bears long, glossy, spade-shaped leaves and reddish-purple stems.

-Spadeleaf Philodendron can grow to a height of 8 ft and 3 ft wide when grown indoors.
-The mature leaves are about 2 ft long and 1 ft wide.
+Burgundy Philodendron can grow to a height of 8 feet and 3 feet wide when grown indoors.
+The mature leaves are about 2 feet long and 1 feet wide.
+On account of its size and delightful foliage, Philodendron domesticum is one of the best plants for the living room where it will create a great first impression.

 6. Silver Sword Philodendron (Philodendron hastatum)